processfeedback/docs.processfeedback.org/student-submission-guide.md

 As an alternative to Google Docs, you can use Process Feedback's [online editor](https://write.processfeedback.org).

 ## Step 2.
-Share your document or your eriting process report
+Share your document or your writing process report

 ### Option 1: Share the Google Docs document itself